ironhack-labs/lab-javascript-basic-algorithms/README.md

 ### Iteration #1: Find the maximum

-Define a function `maxOfTwoNumbers` that takes two numbers as arguments and returns the largest.
+Implement the function `maxOfTwoNumbers` that takes two numbers as arguments and returns the largest.

 <br>

 ### Iteration #2: Find the longest word

-Declare a function named `findLongestWord` that takes as an argument an array of words and returns the longest one.
+Implement the function `findLongestWord` that takes as an argument an array of words and returns the longest one.
 If there are 2 with the same length, it should return the first occurrence.

 You can use the following array to test your solution: